CumulusNetworks/DUE/docs/FAQ.md

 ## How do I know that I am in a container?
 There are a couple of options.
-First,  If there is a `/.dockerenv` file - you're in a container.
+Is there is a `/.dockerenv` file?
+You're in a container run by Docker.
-Second, if the container was created by DUE,  the bash prompt (PS1) may hint this if the container's `/etc/due-bashrc` is sourced.
+Is there a `/run/.containerenv` file?
+You're in a container run by Podman.
+Does the bash prompt (PS1) look different?
+Containers created by DUE will change the prompt to help provide a frame of reference.

+###A note on the prompt...
 If your home directory in the container already has a `~/.bashrc`, and it sets `PS1`, it will override the container.
 If desired, you can get around this by either:
 1. Sourcing the `/etc/due-bashrc` on log in with `. /etc/due-bashrc`
 OR